CUH Logo

 The pleurodesis will be done through the tube (chest drain) that has already been put into your chest to drain away the fluid or air collected in your pleural space.
 Once your chest drain has drained completely, the pleurodesis drug (which is usually sterile talc) will be put into your chest through this drain.
 The mineral powder is usually injected in a liquid form.

-After the pleurodesis mineral powder has been put into your chest, your drain may be closed for about one to two hours.
-The drain will then be re-opened to allow drainage of any fluid or air to begin again.
-The chest drain is usually left in position for 24 to 72 hours, but it may be left longer if the drainage of fluid or air continues.
-Whether this was performed as an inpatient or outpatient, You will either need to stay in the hospital until the drainage is reduced (inpatient) or require regular community chest drain review until the doctor considers the drainage tube no longer needed.
+After the pleurodesis, a mineral powder has been placed in your chest.
+Your drain may be closed for approximately one to two hours.
+The drain will then be reopened to allow drainage of any fluid or air to begin again.
+The chest drain is usually left in position for 24 to 72 hours, but it may be left in place longer if fluid or air drainage continues.
+Whether this was performed as an inpatient or outpatient, you will either need to stay in the hospital until the drainage is reduced (inpatient) or require regular community chest drain review until the doctor considers the drainage tube no longer needed.
 Once the drain is removed, the procedure is complete.
 A single stitch is sometimes required to close the site where the chest drain was inserted.
-If so, it will be removed after seven-fourteen days.
+If so, it will be removed after seven to fourteen days.

 How successful is pleurodesis?

-Pleurodesis stops the collection of fluid or air recurring in about 7 to 8 out of 10 cases (70-80%).
-If it comes back, further drainage may be required.
+Pleurodesis prevents the recurrence of fluid or air collection in about 7 to 8 out of 10 cases (70-80%).
+If it returns, further drainage may be necessary.
 In some cases, another attempt at pleurodesis can be made.
 If a second pleurodesis is needed, the success rate is often lower.

 What are the expected benefits?

 When fluid or air accumulates in the pleural space, it usually causes breathlessness.
-Pleurodesis prevents fluid or air from accumulating and so should improve breathing.
+Pleurodesis prevents fluid or air from accumulating, which should improve breathing.

 What are the risks or complications?